HelloAlberuni/learning-2023/17-react-js-course/lesson-8-react-event-handling-and-control-rendering.md

 - shouldComponentUpdate(nextProps, nextState) is a lifecycle method which run immediately before each compoent render https://youtu.be/QLxjMwVu0xY?t=3044
 - Tips: Do not pass any parameter with reference function call https://tppr.me/v2pyc
+- Tips: We should not use shouldComponentUpdate() method always for simple components.
+Because normal / medium component doesn't impact performence issue unless the compoent is very large.